 Many people are familiar with the concept of rail-trails, which are multi-use trails developed on former railroad corridors.
 With the increasing popularity of rail-trails across the country, communities are looking for other innovative ways of securing land for safe, popular and effective trail development.
 An emerging answer is rails-with-trails, which are trails adjacent to or within an active railroad corridor.
 The rail-with-trail concept provides even more opportunities for the creation of trail systems that enhance local transportation systems, offering safe and attractive community connections.

 Rails-with-trails can also provide a solution for rail companies and local governments concerned about safety risks posed by those who illegally cross rail lines.
 By providing a safe, attractive alternative for cyclists and pedestrians, often with fencing between the pathway and the railway, rails-with-trails can eliminate the previous incentive to use the tracks as a shortcut.

-As of 2015, there are more than 240 rails-with-trails in the United States, with the length of trails located completely or partially along active railroad corridors totaling more than 2,900 miles—and more are being built each year.
+As of 2021, there are more than 399 rails-with-trails in the United States, with the length located along active railroad corridors totaling more than 1025 miles—and more are being built each year.

 - Rails-with-Trails: Design, Management, and Operating Characteristics of 61 Trails Along Active Rail Lines.
 Rails-to-Trails Conservancy, 2000.

 - A list of known rail-with-trails (as of January 2021)

 - Examples of easements and lease agreements

 - A list of Recreational Use Statutes